Search

 Terminal information

-While the Art Deco style Terminal A has serviced numerous airlines over the years, today it is used by Spirit Airlines for domestic flights within the US.
-Spirit currently holds six gates within the terminal and flies to around 15 destinations from the airport, including Houston, Orlando, West Palm Beach, Dallas, Atlanta, and more.
+LaGuardia Airport is divided into three terminals: Terminal A, Terminal B, and Terminal C. Terminal A, also called the Marine Air Terminal, is the oldest terminal at LaGuardia, completed in 1940.
+While the Art Deco style terminal has serviced numerous airlines over the years, today it’s used by Spirit Airlines for domestic flights within the US.
+Spirit operates from Terminal A and flies to around 15 destinations from the airport, including Houston, Orlando, West Palm Beach, Dallas, and Atlanta.

-Since its overhaul, Terminal B at LGA primarily serves American Airlines.
-If you’re landing or departing from Terminal B, you’ll notice that the terminal is divided into four floors.
-When you first arrive at the airport, you’ll find yourself at the welcome center, which includes hotel shuttles and buses.
-Working your way through the terminal you’ll find baggage claim, car services, parking, and passenger pick-ups on the second floor.
-Over on the third floor, there’s passenger drop-off, ticketing, check-in, and security.
-If you need to connect to other parts of the terminal, you’ll find those connections via the Eastern and Western Concourses on the fourth floor.
+If you need to connect to other parts of the terminal, you’ll find those connections via elevated pedestrian bridges to the Eastern and Western Concourses.
 I particularly love how these two concourses have sped up the connections between gates, meaning I no longer have to worry about missing any connecting flights.
-Between them, they house 35 gates and serve American Airlines, American Eagle, JetBlue, Air Canada, Air Canada Express, Frontier Airlines, Southwest Airlines, United Airlines, and United Express.
+Between them, they house 35 gates and serve Air Canada, American Airlines, JetBlue, Southwest Airlines and United Airlines.

 How to get to and from LaGuardia Airport

-Rates vary depending on traffic, but I usually pay less when choosing Uber to my home in downtown Brooklyn.
-You can hail a yellow cab from any of the airport’s terminals, and pickup locations for ride-share services such as Uber are available at Terminal B.
+You can hail a yellow cab from any of the airport’s terminals, and pickup locations for ride-share services such as Uber are available at Terminal B. Rates vary depending on traffic, but I usually pay less when choosing Uber to my home in downtown Brooklyn.

 How to get between LGA and JFK